 This pumpkin patch is changing a little bit this year.
-In 2018, they will be charging $5 admission, but it is good for a month long pass including the Harvest Festival.
-You can see the animals, climb the straw pyramid, and check out the mini corn maze for free.
-There are a few other activities that cost a small fee.
+You can visit the pumpkin patch for free to check out pumpkins.
 We like looking at all the unique pumpkins they grow here on this local family farm.
 They have other activities that cost a small free (wagon farm tour, apple slingshot, old-fashioned popcorn crank).
-The pumpkin patch is open September 29-October 31st, and the special Harvest Festival on October 13.
+The pumpkin patch is open September 21-October 31st.
 We will have to visit again and see how it is has changed.

 We visited Rowley’s Bid Red Barn Fall Festival a few years ago, but they have changed a few things since we last went.
 The price is a little higher, but they have added a huge corn maze and apple cannons which sound super fun.
 They still have the big sand box, pedal tractors, and the huge slide, and lots of treats back at the big red barn.
-Their wagon rides to the activities begin September 22-October 30, 2018.
+Their wagon rides to the activities begin September 21-October 30, 2019.